mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 historical-10x evidence; failed A1 is terminal archaeology; novelty Pass N1 is source-complete as immutable N1-A chronology; N1-A1, N1-A2, and N1-A3 are
-immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure and its prior-art adjudication are committed at `81b2a0a`; N2-F0 is terminal mechanics RED with zero credit; one same-task fresh-root N2a correction is authorized but not sent;
-N-DNF/N-WRR remain born-RED holds, N-GLL is no-go/fatal-only, and both formation clean audits remain blocked**
+immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure and its prior-art adjudication are committed at `81b2a0a`; N2-F0 and N2a are terminal mechanics RED with zero credit; one same-task fresh-root N2b correction is authorized but not sent; N-DNF-BIR/N-WRR remain prior-art-bound born-RED holds, N-GLL is no-go/fatal-only, and both formation clean audits remain blocked**

 Release status: **NO RELEASE**